The Story of Fatima

 The Pilgrim statue of the Sorrowful Heart of Mary

-This statue (left) was purchased by two parishioners.
+The statue above was purchased by two parishioners.
 It portrays Mary with her Immaculate Heat.
 It is called the pilgrim statue, as it makes a “pilgrimage” to the homes and families of parishioners throughout the year.
 Each family has the statue in their home for two weeks and it becomes the focal point for family prayers and devotions.
 It also raises the awareness of the dedication of our parish church.
 There is a list at the back of St. Mary’s for people to sign in order to have the statue for a two week period